 partial discharge sensors; and

 insulated terminations and interior jumpers.

+n) External ground pad that is drilled and tapped for a 12.0 mm (1/2 in.
+NC) thread bolt.

 When surge protection is provided in accordance with 5.6.2, a low-impedance ground path shall be provided between the surge protection and the stator core.
 This low-impedance path shall be provided by running a copper conductor in parallel with the machine leads.
 The minimum conductor size shall be 107 mm2 (4/0 AWG).
 This wire shall be as short as possible and have only gradual bends with a minimum bending radius greater than 10 cable diameters (where practical), and bond the stator core to the terminal box by means of compression fittings at the ground point as specified in 5.1.5.